-June 24, 2010: Apple’s fourth generation of iPhone, the iPhone 4, goes on sale.
+June 24, 2010: Apple’s fourth-generation smartphone, the iPhone 4, goes on sale.

-In terms of features, the iPhone 4 introduced users to FaceTime.
-It also boasted an upgraded 5 megapixel camera with LED flash, VGA-quality front-facing camera, and significant Retina display screen resolution upgrade — with 4x the number of pixels as its predecessor.
+In terms of features, the iPhone 4 introduced users to FaceTime, Apple’s video chat app.
+It also boasted an upgraded 5-megapixel camera with LED flash, VGA-quality front-facing camera and a significant Retina display screen-resolution upgrade — with four times the number of pixels as its predecessor.

 Antennagate and other problems

-Released the following year, the iPhone 4s improved a lot of the iPhone 4’s problems, and may go down in history as my favorite iPhone as a result.
-But the iPhone 4 was still a pretty darn great handset in its own right.
+This gorgeous device’s successor — the iPhone 4s, released the following year — fixed a lot of the iPhone 4’s problems.
+(The 4s might go down in history as my favorite iPhone as a result.)
+But the iPhone 4 remains a pretty darn great handset in its own right.

 Do you have fond or less-than-fond memories of the iPhone 4?
 Leave your comments below.